 - a.
 The business of the Association is entrusted to an Executive Council consisting of the following: - i.
 The President. - ii.
 The Vice-President chosen from the six Executive Councillors in accordance with the provisions of the Bylaws. - iii.
-For a period of one year after leaving office as President, the Immediate Past-President (except where the incoming President was, immediately prior to taking office, a member of the Executive Council, in which case the office of immediate Past-President is not to be filled). - iv.
-Six Executive Councillors, two Councillors who reside in the North Island, two Councillors who reside in the South Island and two Councillors who may reside in either island.
+For a period of one year after leaving office as President, the Immediate Past-President (except where the incoming President was, immediately prior to taking office, a member of the iv.
+Six Executive Councillors, two Councillors who reside in the North Island (including surrounding islands), two Councillors who reside in the South Island (including surrounding islands) and two Councillors who may reside in either island.